-7. And having an extremely well written contract will save you over and over.
+7. Having an extremely well-written contract will save you over and over.

 There will always be clients who try to break the rules and push every button.
-That’s why you need a strong contract to protect yourself and your business interest.
+That’s why you need a strong contract to protect yourself and your business interests.

 8. Not comfortable at sales or marketing?
 Well, let it go.

 One of the things I’ve learned through building my business is that real estate is a people business, regardless how advanced the technology has become.
 You still need to put in face time to woo and keep your clients.